IHNF262/DeepLearningPractice/5_1_BuildingARecurrentNeuralNetwork-tf/README.md

 Request:
   python 3.8

 In this section, we try to show some typical examples with RNN or LSTM.

-__1.Dinasaur names
+__1.Dinasaur names: (employ RNN)__

-__1
+1. Dinasaur Names: we need a name generator to generate reasonable names, which can be constructed by training some input with existing names by RNN.
+   >(1)Open Training data.There are 1536 reasonable names, and these names have a total of 19909 characters, 27 of which 27 are unique.'a'-'z' + '\n')

 __1.Initialize parameters:__
 >(1)initialization with zeros.